-“Loving Vincent” is the story about painter Vincent Van Gogh but it’s not a usual movie with well known actors.
+“Loving Vincent” is a story about painter Vincent Van Gogh but it’s not a usual movie with well-known actors.
 It’s an animated film that is creatively done.
 The filmmakers wanted to “recreate” Van Gogh’s paintings into film and the process took four years.

 65,000 frames were PAINTED in oil paints and these were then transformed into the “world’s first fully painted feature film”.
 Every second, 12 canvases were shown.
 119 of the paintings were on display at the Noordbrabants Museum between October 2017 and January 2018.
-You can now rent the film on iTunes.
+You can now see the film on many streaming platforms.

 In this film, a young man attempts to deliver Van Gogh’s last letter to his brother Theo and in the process learns about Van Gogh’s life and death.